Total Pageviews

 #Inside_Glacier_Iceland

-On our way to the Langjokull Ice Cap ( second largest in Iceland ) which is 195km or 47cubic miles in volume (huge)
+On our way to the Langjokull Ice Cap (second largest in Iceland) which is 195km or 47cubic miles in volume (huge)

-Our Tour picks us up in Reykjavik with lots of interesting views on our journey during our two hour drive
+Our tour picks us up in Reykjavik with lots of interesting views on our journey during our two hour drive

-KeyTip; this tour is not cheap ( $245.00 US) but as you will see when exploring inside this glacier for one hour it is well worth it.
+This tour is not cheap ( $245.00 US) but as you will see when exploring inside this glacier for one hour it is well worth it.

-Can you walk the glacier yourself you ask (as there are some natural ice caves too) well the terrain can be rough, the weather is unpredictable plus there are many hidden sinkholes atop of the glacier & so these caves sometimes fill up with water & collapses......so i think i answered the question
+plus there are many hidden sinkholes atop of the glacier and so these caves sometimes fill up with water then collapses......so i think i answered the question

 Interesting Fact;